ionify/about/story.md

 ## discovery

-The breakthrough came in 2007 when Michael👨🏾‍💻 discovered, through diligent experimentation👨🏽‍🔬, that it was possible to interact with anonymous objects, like JSON, by interfacing with and implicitly invoking their automatic type conversion! **Impossible is Nothing** 🙌🏾
+The breakthrough came in 2007 when Michael 👨🏾‍💻 discovered, through diligent [study](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
+👨🏾‍🏫 and experimentation 👨🏽‍🔬 that it was possible to interact with anonymous objects, like JSON, by interfacing with and implicitly invoking their automatic type conversion! **Impossible is Nothing** 🙌🏾

 ```javascript
 Object.prototype.valueOf           // 1: interface